PPA is headquartered at the historic Bishop Farmstead in Southampton, New Jersey.

 - Walking trail through grassland habitat for wildflowers, birds, and butterflies

-- Bookstore with over 100 titles about the Pinelands and South Jersey
+- Gift Shop with over 100 books about the Pinelands and South Jersey, merchandise, trail maps, and more

 - Rancocas Creek Farm a regenerative farm on 72-acres started in 2019